zalando-stups/documentation/components/senza.rst

 Senza
 =====

-**Senza** is STUPS' deployment tool.
+**Senza** is STUPS' deployment tool to create and execute `AWS CloudFormation templates`_ in a sane way.

 See the :ref:`deployment` section for details on how to deploy applications using Senza, :ref:`pierone` and :ref:`taupage`.

 Command Line Usage
 ==================

-Bootstrapping Senza definitions
+Senza definitions can be bootstrapped conveniently to get started quickly:

 .. code-block:: bash

     $ senza init myapp.yaml

-Creating Stacks
+Cloud Formation stacks are created from Senza definitions with the ``create`` command:

 .. code-block:: bash